friends-of-presta/security-advisories/_posts/2024-02-29-soflexibilite.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "So Flexibilite" (soflexibilite) up to version 4.1.14 from Common-Services for PrestaShop, a guest can steal login / password to access web portal https://www.colissimo.entreprise.laposte.fr/ and download all customers datas such as name / surname / postal address / phone.
+In the module "So Flexibilite" (soflexibilite) up to version 4.1.14 from Common-Services for PrestaShop, a guest can steal login / password to access the web portal https://www.colissimo.entreprise.laposte.fr/ and download all customer datas such as name / surname / postal address / phone.

 ## Summary

 * **CVE ID**: [CVE-2024-25844](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-25844)
-* **Published at**: 2024-02-
+* **Published at**: 2024-02-29
 * **Platform**: PrestaShop
 * **Product**: soflexibilite
 * **Impacted release**: <= 4.1.14 (4.1.26 fixed the vulnerability)